Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Theoretical Model

 The potential $V_{\text{HW}}$ captures the abrupt interfaces between the semiconductor and the dielectric and because of the large energy gap between the materials, we model it by requiring the wavefunction to vanish at the edges of the system (hard-wall boundary conditions).
 In contrast, $V_{E}$ describes the smoother and externally tunable electrostatic potential generated by $V_g$.
 In the cross-section of the wire, this term is well-approximated by the multipole expansion

-that includes a homogeneous electric field vector $\textbf{E}=(E_x,E_y)$ and a tensor modelling the inhomogeneous component of the electric field $(\underline{\delta\!E})_{ij}\approx \delta\!E_{ij}\delta_{ij}$; this tensor is approximately diagonal in the systems studied here.
+that includes a homogeneous electric field vector $\textbf{E}=(E_x,E_y)$ and a tensor modelling the inhomogeneous component of the electric field $(\underline{\delta\!E})_{ij}$.
 The coordinate system $\textbf{r}=({x,y})$ is centred in the center of mass of the wire.
 Importantly, both the homogeneous and inhomogeneous components of the electric field depend linearly on the external gate potential $V_g$ and their strength can be tuned by the gate design.
 More details on this approximation and a thorough discussion on the values of $E_i$ and $\delta\!E_{ij}$ in the FinFETs analyzed in this paper can be found in App.~\ref{app:E-field}.